juansgomez87/active-learning/README.md

 # TROMPA Music Emotion Recognition

+## Description
+The idea of using active learning for music emotion recognition is to allow the classification models to improve with new annotations from particular users.
+In general, we implemented the strategy of query by committee in which 5 classification models are used to produce prediction probabilities of data instances which have not been annotated.
+In short, uncertainty sampling using entropy is used over the prediction probabilities of all classifiers, in order to measure the uncertainty produced by particular predictions: instances with low entropy are assumed to be the most informative, while low entropy highlights the least informative instances that should be annotated by our users.

 ## Usage
 The TROMPA-MER system offers five functions: create a new user, extract features from audio, predict an emotion from the features, get songs to be annotated, and retrain a model for a particular user.
 To start download the data from [here](https://drive.google.com/file/d/1ZsAKCXgfqNOSyD58ZF1sVKjbQ3hWBfGf/view?usp=sharing), and extract all the files inside the `data` directory.